What Are the Key Steps in the EB-5 Visa Process?

 Step Eight: Filing Form I-829

-Two years after securing a conditional green card, you will need to file Form I-829 to remove the conditions on your residency.
-This step reaffirms that your investment has successfully met its job creation objectives.
-Think of this as your milestone: proof that you’ve taken active steps toward establishing your new roots in the U.S.
+Two years after obtaining your conditional green card, it is essential to file Form I-829 to remove the conditions on your residency status.
+This crucial step serves as a formal declaration that your investment has not only been made but has also successfully met the required job creation objectives outlined by the U.S. Citizenship and Immigration Services (USCIS).
+Essentially, this form acts as a milestone in your immigration journey, providing tangible proof that you have actively engaged in the process of establishing your new life in the United States.

 Key Takeaways